-All caregivers requesting financial assistance must provide complete contact information and appropriate information about why they have a financial need.
-Appropriate information about financial need may be a narrative explanation or a financial report of estimated and actual income and expenses.
+All caregivers requesting financial assistance must provide complete contact information and appropriate information about why there is a financial need.
+Appropriate information about financial need usually starts with a budget of income and expenses for the household in which the cat lives, which require information for all persons living in the residence, not just the individual applying for assistance.
+(DCIN may have follow-up questions.)
 DCIN does not require significant detail; it is trying to get a general idea of need to determine how to best place its limited resources.
 The caregiver also must explain her/his attempts to obtain financial assistance for treatment costs elsewhere, with the results. (**See Coordination with Other Charity Groups below.)

 In addition, a 501(c)(3) organization must provide evidence of its tax-exempt status and a copy of its latest annual filing with the Internal Revenue Service (Form 990 series).
 A municipal shelter/animal control facility must provide a copy of its appropriated budget for the current fiscal year.

 - Complete contact information for the cat's diagnosing or treating veterinarian if requesting assistance with vetting or insulin costs.
 We also need a copy of a current (written within the last year) script for insulin.

 - Complete applicant contact information, including street address, phone number(s), email address, and Facebook site URL.